Mollie C. Davis: Early life and education

 After finishing high school, Camp first studied at Stratford College and went on to earn a Bachelor of Arts degree in history and political science at Hollins College, a women's university in Virginia.
 On 23 September 1954, Camp married William Elwyn Davis, who was also from Newnan.
 Davis got a Ford Foundation grant to continue her education and was involved in the programs to desegregate the Atlanta school system in 1962 and 1963.
 She began taking master's classes at Emory University, but because she had young children to care for, did not earn her Master of Arts in Teaching until 1965.
-Part of the requirement to earn her degree was to complete a internship, teaching in the newly integrated schools in Atlanta in 1965.
+Part of the requirement to earn her degree was to complete an internship, teaching in the newly integrated schools in Atlanta in 1965.

 Career

 In 1965, Davis began teaching at West Georgia College in Carrollton.
 To be hired, she had to sign an oath that neither she nor members of her family were members of the ACLU or NAACP and though she signed them, she secretly joined the class action lawsuit to have these types of oaths nullified in the state.
 She also helped found the first ACLU chapter at West Georgia College in 1966 and was involved in monitoring compliance with the registration provisions of the Voting Rights Act of 1965.
 While doing this work, her car was blown up, and she believed that it had been bombed by the Ku Klux Klan.
 Davis wanted to continue her education at Emory, but her grades were not high enough.
 By the time they decided to admit her, friends of her father on the board of the University of Georgia (UGA) had invited her to become the first woman given a regent's grant to complete PhD studies.

 Davis was admitted to UGA in 1967 and studied there until 1969, before returning to West Georgia College to complete her prerequisite teaching for the 1969–1970 term.
 While she was teaching in 1969, Davis realized that the Equal Pay Act of 1963 did not include equitable pay for professional people and that she was making $1,200 per month less than her male colleagues with similar education.
 During her semester break in 1969, Davis went to Washington to protest and while there became involved in the Anti-Vietnam War protests.
 Though she did not intend to attend the American Historical Association's annual meeting while she was in Washington, she did and learned of the forming of the Coordinating Committee on Women in the Historical Profession.
 The group was founded in December 1969, and among its concerns were discriminatory hiring practices.